duplode/duplode.github.io/src/posts/casual-hacking-with-stack-reloaded.md

 It has been quite a while since
-I [wrote](/posts/casual-hacking-with-stack.html) about how to use stack for casual play outside of the context of a Haskell package.
+I [wrote](/posts/casual-hacking-with-stack.html) about how to use stack for casual play outside of the context of a conventional Haskell project.
 In the meantime, stack has gained a feature called the *global project* which in many cases makes it possible to do quick experiments with essentially no setup, while still taking advantage of the infrastructure provided through stack.

 <div></div><!--more-->